-- 1. Log on to the HP-UX system as superuser (root). - 2.
+- Log on to the HP-UX system as superuser (root). - 2.
 Run the swremove command from the command line as follows:

 '''

-swremove -x autoreboot=true HPswsp
+swremove -x autoreboot=true HPswsp (for HP-UX 11i v1.0)

+swremove HPswsp (for HP-UX 11i v2.0)

 '''

-Alternatively, you can launch the interactive session of swremove and the select HPswsp HP StorageWorks Secure Path Driver and Utilities for Active-Active disk arrays product for removal.
+3. Alternatively, you can launch the interactive session of swremove and the select HPswsp HP StorageWorks Secure Path Driver and Utilities for Active-Active disk arrays product for removal.